corda/corda/docs/source/corda-configuration-file.rst

 File location
 -------------
 When starting a node, the ``corda.jar`` file defaults to reading the node's configuration from a ``node.conf`` file in the present working directory.
-This behaviour can be overridden:
+There are two (mutually exclusive) command-line options to override this behaviour:

 * The ``--config-file`` command line option allows you to specify a configuration file with a different name, or at different file location.
 Paths are relative to the current working directory